Hub

 • Contract pack check – the solicitor will check the contract pack to make sure everything is in order.
 This will include things like the fixtures and fittings (if any) included in the sale

-• Deposit arrangement – if you’re happy with the contract pack, your solicitor will arrange for the deposit to be paid
+• Deposit arrangement – if you’re happy with the contract pack, on the exchange of contracts, your solicitor will arrange for the deposit to be paid

 • Completion date set – you and the seller agree on a completion date for the purchase of the property